AlexanderGW/yata.bot/README.md

 ### `Timeframe`
 Run over `intervalTime`, checking one or more `Strategy`.
 Matches will `Bot.despatch()` to any `Timeframe` subscribers.

-Note: A `Timeframe` uses only milliseconds.
-Everything else is in seconds.

 ```
 let defaultTimeframe = Timeframe.new({